ucl-bug/jwave/docs/install/on_win.md

 ## Install and setup the WSL

 (Skip this part if you already have WSL installed)

+### Enabling Windows Subsystem for Linux

+1. Click `Start` and type `Turn Windows features on and off`, then press enter.
+2. Scroll down until you find `Windows Subsystem for Linux` and enable it by checking the box.
+Then click `Ok`.
+3. Restart your computer

+### Install ManjaroWSL

 1. Download the latest zip release of ManjaroWSL [at this page](https://github.com/sileshn/ManjaroWSL/releases)
 2. Extract the contents of the zip file